zhangshun97/AI_Gomocup/README.md

 *More detailed document please refer to relating page.*

-Also, there is a python version of Threat Space Search, which is designed by .
+Also, there is a python version of Threat Space Search, which is designed by [Xavier Wee](https://github.com/xavierwwj).
+However, we found it too slow for a board as big as `20 x 20`.
+Optimizations are required.